dangoslen/dangoslen-me-site/content/blog/changing-how-i-review-code.md

 What is the best way to see if the code makes the product better?
 You have to run it.
 Treat a pull request as a chance to do a mini-demo of the added or fixed functionality.
 Use it.
 Poke at it.
 Heck, even _test_ it yourself!

-I've been especially guilty about this.
-I would trust our automation that the code changes produced the desired behavior changes without observing the behavior myself.
+I've been incredibly guilty about this.
+I tend to trust our automation that the code changes produced the desired behavior changes without observing the behavior myself!
 I want to start changing this and running code more frequently.

 ## More Navigating and Less Backseat Driving